Monday, December 19, 2016

-This recipe can be easily doubled for six to eight people - or more.
-My aunt used to put the filled unsauced manicotti on top of cornmeal-strewn sheet pans in the freezer.
+It can be easily doubled to serve six to eight people—or more.
+My aunt used to place the filled, unsauced manicotti on cornmeal-strewn sheet pans in the freezer.
 Once frozen, she would pop the unsauced manicotti one by one into freezer bags for easy storage until she was ready to bake them.

-I use Melissa Clarke’s Simple Tomato Sauce for this recipe.
+I use Melissa Clark’s Simple Tomato Sauce for this recipe.

 Filling